-The hunter, holding two hounds on a leash, loosely clad in a blue tunic, being held back by the naked goddess who sits on a pink drape, Cupid playing with doves to dexter, landscape background, inscribed in gold: ‘Titianus Inven’ ‘1631 p.Olivier Fe’,
+The hunter, holding two hounds on a leash, is loosely clad in a blue tunic and is being held back by the naked goddess, who sits on a pink drape.
+Cupid playing with doves is to dexter, with a landscape background; painted on vellum, with water colour pigment mixed with gum arabic.
+It is inscribed in gold: ‘Titianus Inven’ ‘1631 p.Olivier Fe’.

-gold border, rectangular 18cm by 21.5cm, dark stained veneered fruitwood frame, the reverse with crowned cypher stamp for the Collection of Charles I.
+The painting has a gold border within a rectangular dark stained veneered fruitwood frame, 18cm by 21.5cm.
+The reverse has a crowned cypher stamp for the Collection of Charles I.

 Recorded in the catalogue of the Commonwealth sale, 8th October, 1651 as sold to Cruso & Terence for £80.
 “Venus & Adonus by Pere Oliver.”